usethis::create_package("path/to/mypackage")32 Building packages

 32.9 Sharing your package

 GitHub: push your package to GitHub.
-Users install with pak::pak("username/mypackage") or devtools::install_github("username/mypackage").
-This is the lowest barrier to sharing.
+Users install it with one line — either pak::pak("user/mypackage") or devtools::install_github("user/mypackage").
+Lowest barrier to sharing.

-pkgdown: usethis::use_pkgdown_github_pages() builds a website from your documentation, README, and vignettes.
-Automatic deployment with GitHub Actions.
+pkgdown: usethis::use_pkgdown_github_pages() builds a website from your documentation, README, and vignettes, with automatic deployment through GitHub Actions.
 Professional documentation for free.

 CRAN: the official repository. devtools::submit_cran().
-Strict review: 0 errors, 0 warnings, ideally 0 notes.
-Human reviewers check CRAN policies.
-Worth it for packages with a broad audience.
+Strict review: 0 errors, 0 warnings, ideally 0 notes, plus human reviewers who check CRAN policies.
+Worth the effort for packages with a broad audience.

-R-universe (r-universe.dev): automated package hosting.
-Lower barrier than CRAN, still discoverable.
-You point it at your GitHub repo, and it builds binaries for all platforms automatically.
+R-universe (r-universe.dev): automated package hosting with a lower barrier than CRAN but still discoverable.
+Point it at your GitHub repo, and it builds binaries for all platforms automatically.

 Version numbers follow semantic versioning (semver.org): MAJOR.MINOR.PATCH.
 PATCH for bug fixes, MINOR for new backward-compatible features, MAJOR for breaking changes.
 The tidyverse follows this strictly: when dplyr goes from 1.0 to 1.1, your code will not break; when it goes to 2.0, check the changelog.

-The progression is natural: you build a package for yourself, put it on GitHub so colleagues can use it, add pkgdown so new users can find their way around, and eventually submit to CRAN if the package solves a general problem.
+The progression is natural.
+You build a package for yourself, put it on GitHub so colleagues can use it, add pkgdown so new users can find their way around, and eventually submit to CRAN if the package solves a general enough problem.
 Each step adds effort but also reach.

 Exercises